Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Background and related work

-By contrast with construction methods, ``improvement'' methods start with a complete solution and repeatedly modify it, searching through the solution space for improvements.
+By contrast with construction methods, `improvement' methods start with a complete solution and repeatedly modify it, searching through the solution space for improvements.
 In the \ac{TSP} example, this might involve starting with a complete path, and swapping pairs of nodes in the path at each step to see if the path is shortened.
-Improvement methods are generally more computationally costly than construction methods but can yield better results.
+Because this search process can continue indefinitely, improvement methods are generally more computationally costly than construction methods, but can yield better results.
 Evolutionary algorithms belong to this category.

 Some work~\citep{hottung2019neural, chen2019learning, d2020learning, wu2021learning, ma2021learning}, has considered training neural nets to choose the search moves to be made at each step of an improvement method. meanwhile \cite{kim2021learning} train one neural net to construct a set of initial solutions, and another to modify and improve them.
 And more recently, \cite{ye2024deepaco} train a neural net to provide a heuristic score for choices in \ac{CO} problems in the context of an \acl{ACO} algorithm.
 This work has shown impressive performance on the \ac{TSP}, \ac{VRP}, and similar \ac{CO} problems.